jbusecke/xmovie/README.md

 ![a](docs/pics/static.png)

-All that is needed to wrap this into a function with the signature `func(ds, fig, timestamp, **kwargs)`, where `ds` is an xarray Dataset or DataArray, `fig` is a `matplotlib.figure` object and `timestamp` is an integer which indicates the movie frame.
+All that is needed to wrap this into a function with the signature `func(ds, fig, timestamp, framedim, **kwargs)`, where `ds` is an xarray Dataset or DataArray, `fig` is a `matplotlib.figure` object and `timestamp` is an integer which indicates the movie frame.

 ```
-def custom_plotfunc(ds, fig, tt):
+def custom_plotfunc(ds, fig, tt, framedim="time"):
     # Define station location for timeseries
     station = dict(x=100, y=150)
     ds_station = ds.sel(**station)